Every ceramic in the manufacturing process develops ceramic waste - broken and unusable pieces. Then there comes the question - what to do with it?

 Several ceramic design objects – Terrazzo vases and matching tabletop – were created from the new composite materials.

-As Madara says: “The important thing how to solve a waste problem is to get everyone involved and not give up their personal responsibility.”
+As Madara says: “The important thing how to solve a waste problem is to get everyone involved and for everyone to be responsible for their actions.”

 In the study of Rozenthal jewelry, we will continue to use the Terrazzo technique, as this technique allows us to recycle porcelain waste and manufacturing scrap.
-Let us create new jewelry and take care of our common world.
+Let us create sustainable jewelry and take care of our planet.